RedHatInsights/bonfire/README.md

 This role is bound to the service account in each ephemeral namespace.

 Bonfire uses labels to keep track of which namespaces are reserved AND ready.
-A "ready" namespace is one which has had a fresh set of base test configurations copied into it.
+A "ready" namespace is one which has been "wiped clean" and then had a fresh set of base test configurations copied into it.

 When a tester is logged in using the proper account, namespace commands can be used such as: